Skip to content

 Fire Damage Is More Than What You Can See

 Patriot Building Solutions is a veteran-owned restoration and cleaning company based in Inver Grove Heights.
 Owner Israel Martinez holds HAZMAT, First Responder, and Six Sigma certifications, and our crews train to IICRC S700 fire and smoke damage protocols.
-We coordinate with fire marshals, insurance adjusters, and reconstruction contractors from the first phone call.
+He made E5 in two years in the Marine Corps and served as the Colonel’s right-hand man, and that operations discipline is why our fire scopes hold together from the first walkthrough to the final odor test.
+We coordinate with fire marshals, insurance adjusters, and reconstruction contractors from the first phone call, with one crew and one point of contact throughout.
 Call (651) 412-3830 day or night or request a free assessment.

 Our Fire Restoration Scope